 |Tip: Take the time to educate yourself about the characteristics of the different types and grades of thermoplastic resins available.
 Thermoplastic resins come in two basic classes: engineering grade resins and commodity resins.
 Each category includes a variety of resins, which provides flexibility to match a resin to a part based upon application, part design and moldability.|

 || Commodities Grades

 Tip: Start the resin selection process as early as possible in the product development cycle.
-The longer one waits to find the right resin, the higher the likelihood of disappointment with some element of the final part, such as part performance, resin price, price point of the part, manufacturability, etc.
+The longer one waits to find the right resin, the higher the likelihood of disappointment with some element of the final part, such as part performance, resin price, the price point of the part, manufacturability, etc.